Can You Sail A Sailboat By Yourself? 9 Things To Consider

 Before you head off to take your sailboat out by yourself, there are essential things you need to consider for your safety.
 If unprepared, your sailing adventure can turn into a nightmare of surprises, danger, and intimidating situations.

-1. Check the local weather forecast and understand the maritime conditions in the intended area.
+Check the local weather forecast and understand the maritime conditions in the intended area.

 There are great sailing apps for this freely available, and I wrote an article with my recommendations that you can read here: The Only 5 Sailing Apps You Need

-2. Inform someone that you intend to sail by yourself and where you are going.
+Inform someone that you intend to sail by yourself and where you are going.

 It will make it easier for people to help or assist you if you get into a bad situation.
 Notifying someone might be as simple as announcing your trip on social media.

-4. Check that your safety equipment is in good condition and that your VHF radio is working.
+Check that your safety equipment is in good condition and that your VHF radio is working.

 The safety equipment includes your clothing, life jacket, clip-on lines, your boat’s safety lines, life raft, and VHF radio.
 If you intend to do extended sailing offshore, it is a good idea to have an AIS, EPIRB, and a form of satellite communication.

-6. Work out an ICE plan – In Case of Emergency.
+Work out an ICE plan – In Case of Emergency.

+Make a packing list and include food, water, clothing to keep you warm, and items necessary for the trip.
 Sailing solo can be physically challenging, and keeping yourself hydrated and fed is vital to avoid fatigue.
-Whether you plan to sail for a few hours or days, having these things available is a must.
-Consider what clothing is necessary to keep you warm and items to keep you comfortable, like a torch, pillows, blankets, camera gear, sunscreen, et cetera.
+Consider what clothing is necessary to keep you warm and items to keep you comfortable, like a torch, pillows, blankets, camera gear, and sunscreen.

-8. Have a good set of tools onboard for making repairs.
+Have a good set of tools onboard for making repairs.

-9. Bring crucial spare parts for your sailboat.
+Bring crucial spare parts for your sailboat.

 Racing solo